The home of the KnifeEdge Wing, the Formula One Slope Racer and other slope soaring designs manufactured by GEMS…

-Again the NCSA (North Coast Soaring Association) and Slope Slayer hosted the “North Coast Glider Games”.
+Again the NCSA (North Coast Soaring Association) and Slope Slayer will host the “North Coast Glider Games”.

-The “2014 North Coast Glider Games” were held in the greater Cleveland area in northern Ohio on May 2nd and 3rd, the slopes and airfields we used were determined by the winds.
-The weather dictated the games we played.
-We had planned for: Slope Pylon Races, Slope Combat, ALES, Wench, and Hand Launch.
-We ran into a stretch of rain but we had an indoor facility to fly electrics/electric pylon.
+The “2015 North Coast Glider Games” comes to the greater Cleveland area in northern Ohio on May 1st, 2nd and 3rd.
+The slopes and airfields we will use are determined by the winds and of course the weather will dictate the games we play.
+Again this year we plan for: Slope Pylon Races, Slope Combat, ALES, Wench, and Hand Launch.
+If we run into a stretch of rain, we have an indoor facility to fly electrics/electric pylon.

 2013 NCGG in Review The inaugural North Coast Glider Games event is in the books.
 We were blessed with great winds on Thursday, Friday, Saturday and Sunday.
 The varying wind directions and temperatures kept things interesting and allowed us to fly at three of our favorite soaring sites.
 The weather system that moved through gave us the feel of four different seasons in four days, but the wind never let us down.